British Values…Gospel Values!

 Our School Mission Statement will help us in ensuring British Values/Gospel Values are at the heart of what we do.

-"We will strive for excellence within a caring community, nurturing the Catholic faith, living, working and growing together as part of God's family."
+"We will strive for excellence within a caring and diverse community, nurturing the Catholic faith, respecting each other, living, working and growing together as part of God's family."